Before you start

 Can editrole on the original file.
 If someone only has access to the file via their team-level permissions, you will need to invite them to the file.

 Figma will send anyone you add a creator a notification, which gives the option to accept or decline the request.
-Figma shows accepted creators on the resource page and will include the file or plugin on each creator's Community profile.
+Figma shows accepted creators on the resource page and will include the file, plugin, or widget on each creator's Community profile.

 To help with attribution, Figma tracks every time a member of the Community duplicates a file.
 This allows us to trace duplicated files back to the original creator.